iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > I'm positive!
 Doesn't give me an option to find or change my code.
 Want to report but can't.
 Not user friendly!<br> :date: __2020-11-15 22:08:25__

 > Stupid.
 Will never work because few have the app<br> :date: __2020-11-14 13:55:10__

-> Doesn't do exposure checks when I go out.
-Does exposure checks at 1-5am when people are asleep, which is pointless.
-What's the use of the app then?<br> :date: __2020-11-13 18:26:55__

-> Beware.
-Within 2 hours of installing this app and giving it the Bluetooth rights, my credit card number was stolen and Netflix account had a suspicious login (not me).<br> :date: __2020-11-13 17:16:22__